-In the stages of recovery, this is what most people to consider recovery to really be.
+These stages of recovery, are what most people to consider recovery to really be.
 Active recovery means that a person is monitoring and maintaining their sobriety.
-They are living the things they’ve learned, remaining open to change, and actively keeping their addiction at bay.
+They are living the things they’ve learned, putting them into action, remaining open to change, and actively keeping their addiction at bay.

 The stages of recovery have no time limits.
 Recovery is a process, and it is a never-ending one at that.
 Most people believe that when an addict has gone through all the stages of recovery, they will remain permanently in stage four.
 Recovery will be achieved through these stages of recovery, but it will never be complete.
 Ultimately, the development and change you go through along the way is the most important part.

 While some individuals can progress through the stages of recovery with just the support of friends and family, most will require education and new skills from a treatment program.